5 things to know before starting a podcast

 Second, you’ll need to pick a topic that you’ll be able to produce enough content on.
 If your subject is broad, it might mean you have tons of things to discuss on your podcast, but it won’t be niche enough to capture and keep an audience.
 Competition is also likely to be higher.

 Finally, you need to pick a topic that you can narrow down into episodes.
 A good way to ensure you’ve chosen the right niche is to try to write down as many subtopics as you can.
-If you can’t think of many then your subject is probably too specific, but there are lots then your subject might be too broad.
+If you can’t think of many then your subject is probably too specific, but if there are lots then your subject might be too broad.

 Finding the middle ground where you can create a good amount of niche-specific content is right where you want to be.